 Andrea Martin, CHAMPS Workforce Development and Member Services Director

 Event Overview: The health centers of Region VIII make up a unique group of employers that benefit from analysis of their own workforce-related benchmarks and trends.
-During the spring and summer of 2024, CHAMPS undertook a region-wide survey of the region’s community, migrant, and homeless health centers to collect salary, benefits, and other workforce data from 50 organizations.
+During the spring and summer of 2024, CHAMPS undertook a region-wide survey of the region’s community health centers to collect salary, benefits, and other workforce data from 50 organizations.
 This webinar, which took place on 4/3/25, explained the history and methodology of the survey and highlighted findings relating to salaries and benefits for all health center staff.
 The presenter addressed trends in workforce metrics that included vacancies, turnover, challenging areas of recruitment and retention, and an analysis of additional data relating to provider productivity expectations and provider vs. support staffing ratios.

 Click HERE to access the free online archive recording for this event.